dwr-psandhu/pyiwfm/README.rst

 The above command ensures that strict channel priority is used when creating the environment.
 The environment will be named env_iwfm by default and will contain all the dependencies needed.

-Finally, clone this directory and change directory to it and install it as followsd
+Finally, clone this directory and change directory to it and install it as follows

 ::